hrishikeshSuresh/arduinoProjects/README.md

 I made a color-tracking rover (vehicle).
 So you'll need
     1. A rover kit
     2. Arduino kit
     3. OpenCV installed on your PC
     4. Arduino software

+The folder "Rover" contains the final code of the project.